jgodort/PopularMoviesStage2/README.md

 ### Requirements:

-This applications use the public `API` of https://www.themoviedb.org/ to access the latest movie information.
+This application use the public `API` of https://www.themoviedb.org/ to access the latest movie information.
 The only requirement is obtain your own API KEY to retrieve the information of the movies.
 You can find all the information about the API at https://www.themoviedb.org/documentation/api.

 ### Contributions